-Ask an OB-GYN: Can tampons cause yeast infections?
+Ask an Ob/Gyn: Can tampons cause yeast infections?

 A yeast infection on your period — name a more uncomfortable and annoying duo.
 We’ll wait.

-What is a yeast infection, though?
+What is a vaginal yeast infection, though?
 If you’re one of the lucky few who has yet to experience one, here’s a quick explanation:

-Tampons & yeast infections: What’s the deal?
+Tampons & recurring yeast infections: What’s the deal?

 When shopping for period products, take a moment to read the ingredients on the box.
 Absorbent materials like cotton and other natural or synthetic fibers are more likely to disrupt the vaginal mucosa.
 1

 How to treat a yeast infection during your period

-It may seem silly to use a suppository when your vagina feels like a bloody slip and slide, but it can still be effective.
+It may seem silly to use a vaginal suppository when your vagina feels like a bloody slip and slide.
+However, it can still be effective.
 By putting it in right before bed, gravity won’t interfere with the medication doing its job.

-If more traditional antifungal yeast infection medications aren’t helping, you can also try boric acid suppositories: Clinical studies have found boric acid to be successful in treating candidiasis when other methods have failed.6 Note that boric acid should not be used if you are pregnant.
+If more traditional antifungal yeast infection medications aren’t helping, you can also try boric acid suppositories.
+Clinical studies have found boric acid to be successful in treating candidiasis when other methods have failed.6 Note that boric acid should not be used if you are pregnant.

-If you use pads, make sure to change them frequently: Yeast thrives in high-moisture environments 8, so one of the best ways you can help your body fight off a yeast infection is by giving your vagina room to breathe.
+If you use pads, make sure to change them frequently.
+Yeast thrives in high-moisture environments 8.
+You can help your body fight off a yeast infection by giving your vagina room to breathe.
 In other words, going about your day with a soaked pad or pair of period underwear may be counterproductive.